Doug-Colin/performance-playbook/README.md

 # performance-playbook
-My devlog of performance improvements.
+A devlog of performance improvements.